cassioeskelsen/pulumi-aks-acr-keda/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Azure Kubernetes Service (AKS) Cluster using the native Azure Provider
+# Azure Kubernetes Service (AKS) Cluster with Azure Container Registry and Keda

-This example deploys an AKS cluster, creates an Azure Active AD application, creates a Service Principal, sets credentials to manage access to the cluster create and associate a Azure Registry Container and deploy Keda Chart.
+This example deploys an AKS cluster, creates an Azure Active AD application, creates a Service Principal, sets credentials to manage access to the cluster create, associate a Azure Registry Container and deploy Keda with Helm.

 ## Deploying the App